ETHOS-Labs-LLC/BYOS/docs/cfs.md

 One of the key features of cFS is its modular architecture, which allows developers to add or modify components according to the specific needs of their mission without altering the core system.
 This modularity and configurability make cFS a cost-effective and efficient solution for spaceflight software development.

-cfs is released under the NASA Open Source Agreement (NOSA), making it freely available for anyone to use, modify, and distribute.
+cFS is released under the NASA Open Source Agreement (NOSA), making it freely available for anyone to use, modify, and distribute.
 This openness has facilitated a growing community of users and contributors from NASA, other government agencies, industry, and academia, who collaborate to improve and expand the system's capabilities.

-By providing a robust, flexible foundation for flight software development, cfs supports NASA's missions and objectives in exploring space, advancing our understanding of the universe, and developing the technologies needed for future space exploration.
+By providing a robust, flexible foundation for flight software development, cFS supports NASA's missions and objectives in exploring space, advancing our understanding of the universe, and developing the technologies needed for future space exploration.

 ## Deploying NASA's cFS

-The first satellite you will be deploying will be a instance of **cFS** running in a **Docker** container.
-This is not fully functional or operational but is a great example of what is possible using and open-source, flight proven software, in a virtual environment.
+The first satellite you will be deploying will be an instance of **cFS** running in a **Docker** container.
+This is not fully functional or operational but is a great example of what is possible using an open-source, flight-proven software, in a virtual environment.

 To get started, you need to pull the **cFS Docker** container from the Docker Hub, using the following command: